yifeng2019uwb/healthcare-ai-microservices/docs/system-design.md

 ---

-*This document provides the high-level system design for a learning-focused healthcare AI microservices platform.
-Focus on Spring Boot mastery, clean architecture, and progressive complexity.*
+*This document provides the high-level system design for a professional healthcare AI microservices platform.
+Focus on production-ready Spring Boot services, clean architecture, and progressive complexity.*